0remax/cyber-labs/README.md

    - Use Copper Straight-Through cables.

 ![Topology Screenshot](images/topology.png)
-*Your built network—ensure all links are green.*
+*Your built network—ensure all links are green.
+Apply "no shutdown"*

 ### Step 2: Assign IP Addresses
 Click devices > CLI or Config tab.